ricksbrown/cowsay/README.md

                 ||----w |
                 ||     ||
 ```
+# Internationalization
+This version of cowsay fully supports i18n.

+New and/or improved translations welcome - the default (English) messages can be found in the file `src/main/resources/MessagesBundle.properties`

 # Usage
 All the ways of using it support configuration consistent with the commandline flags of the original application.